 "The food your city produces must first be stored in a Granary before your citizens can eat it," Hebe began.
 "To build a Granary, click on the Granary button on the Distribution Tab, and click on the spot in the city that you would like to build the structure.
 Make sure to place the Granary along a road so that it can function properly.
 Granaries are large, unsightly buildings that tend to attract varmints.
 People don't like to live too close to them.
 And, because of their size, they are susceptible to damage.
-Make sure a superintendent from a Maintenance Office passes by frequently.
+Make sure a superintendent from a Maintenance Office (see page 89) passes by frequently.

-Granary. a good idea of how much food is stored in the Granary by checking to see how many of the Granary's fill holes have food in them.
+"Once a Granary is fully staffed, it starts to accept food from Farms, Urchin Quays, Boar Hunter's Lodges, Dairies and Fisheries, provided that these buildings are connected to the Granary by a road.
+As food is dropped off, you will see it poking through the Granary's fill holes.
+You can get a good idea of how much food is stored in the Granary by checking to see how many of the Granary's fill holes have food in them.
 Once food is in a Granary, a food vendor can procure some for her Agora.